 In addition to a smooth ride across various terrain, thanks to its Shimano 7-gear transmission, the Swagtron EB8 is a lightweight, foldable electric bike that’s easy to carry, transport, and store.
 Also, read the Swagtron EB5 review for another foldable bike for the urban commuter.

-To make this bike portable, the Swagtron EB8 was given a lightweight, but durable aluminum alloy frame, which also has two folding points for carrying, storing, and transportation.
+To make this bike portable, the Swagtron EB8 was given a lightweight, but durable aluminum alloy frame, which also has two folding points for carrying, storing, and transporting.
 Locks are in place to keep the bike from buckling.
-Its fat tires, however, are excellent; air filled, 20-inch wheels that are 4-inches thick.
+Its fat tires, however, are excellent; air-filled, 20-inch wheels that are 4-inches thick.
 With its front and rear suspension, tackling off-road terrain is a breeze.
 But in case you are searching for the ideal cargo bike, check out our Tern GSD S00 review.

-The Swagtron EB8’s speed and acceleration bounces back between 18 to 19mph, usually 18.6mph is the average.
-That’s good, though just behind the Addmotor Motan in terms of speed.
+The Swagtron EB8’s speed and acceleration bounce back between 18 to 19mph.
+Usually, 18.6mph is the average, which is unlike the Toxozers trike at 22mph.
+That’s good, though, just behind the Addmotor Motan in terms of speed.
 Its 7-gear Shimano transmission is the MVP, however, providing a smooth ride no matter the terrain.
-For tackling steel hills, however, the DJ Fat Bike has 1000W peak power.
+For tackling steep hills, however, the DJ Fat Bike has 1000W peak power.

 Since you’ll be zipping around at nearly 19mph, having a good battery is ideal.
-Unfortunately, the Swagtron EB8 has a battery that can only eek out 21 miles on a single charge.
-You’ll be lucky to get an hour on this multi-terrain e bike, if you use power assist.
+Unfortunately, the Swagtron EB8 has a battery that can only eke out 21 miles on a single charge.
+You’ll be lucky to get an hour on this multi-terrain e-bike if you use power assist.

 Despite its low battery performance, you’ll still get an hour of fun—and we can overlook the reflectors since you’ll carry out off-road activities in the light anyways.
 Its foldable design is appreciated for storing and transporting.
 And the 7-gear Shimano transmission and motor shut-down feature is a nice safety feature.